shekhar10feb/shekhar10feb/README.md

 ## 💬 Ask me about Web Development.

-## 📫 You can me here: www.twitter.com/MontygSharma
+## 📫 You can reach me here: www.twitter.com/MontygSharma

 ## ⚡ Fun fact: I'm a writer too.